prggmr/zf2-docpx/zend/Di/InstanceManager.rst

 setInjections
 -------------

-.. function:: setInjections($aliasOrClass, $injections)
+.. function:: setInjections()

     setInjections() is a convenience method for:
        setConfig($type, array('injections' => array(...)), true);

-    :param string $aliasOrClass: Alias or Class
+    :param string: Alias or Class
-    :param array $injections: Multi-dim array of methods and their parameters
+    :param array: Multi-dim array of methods and their parameters

     :rtype: void